This post may contain affiliate links. See my disclosure policy.

 Slow Cooker Hawaiian Meatballs

 1. Prepare the meatballs (unless you’re using frozen).
-In a large bowl combine all ingredients for the Hawaiian meatballs then shape into approximately 14-16 small meatballs.
+In a large bowl, combine all ingredients for the Hawaiian meatballs, then shape into approximately 14-16 small meatballs.
 Transfer to a large baking sheet lined with parchment paper.

 3. As the meatballs are browning, prepare the pineapple teriyaki sauce.

-6. Spray your slow cooker with nonstick cooking spray, add the browned meatballs.
+6. Spray your slow cooker with nonstick cooking spray, and add the browned meatballs.
 Cover with your pineapple teriyaki sauce and add the pineapples.

 7. Cook on HIGH for 2 hours, or LOW for 4 hours.